Robert & Ruth Halperin Foundation

 Funding Patterns and Preferences

-1. Strong Focus on Education Reform The foundation's largest grants consistently go to education organizations, particularly those focused on K-12 public education in California.
+1. Strong Focus on Education Reform The foundation's largest grants consistently go to education organisations, particularly those focused on K-12 public education in California.
 California Education Partners, founded by Philip Halperin, received $1,745,000 in 2024 and $1,695,000 in 2023, making it the top recipient.

 2. Support for Research-Practice Partnerships The foundation values evidence-based approaches.
 California Education Partners' Stanford-Sequoia Research Practice Partnership received a Community Partnerships Award from Stanford University, demonstrating the foundation's interest in rigorous, research-informed educational interventions.

-3. Progressive Values Alignment Recipients include organizations advancing civil rights, immigration reform, gun violence prevention, and civil liberties.
+3. Progressive Values Alignment Recipients include organisations advancing civil rights, immigration reform, gun violence prevention, and civil liberties.
 The foundation supports "left-leaning advocacy groups" according to multiple sources, indicating a clear ideological alignment with progressive causes.

 7. Board Member Engagement Philip Halperin's extensive board service and leadership in education suggests the foundation values direct trustee involvement and relationship-building with grantees.